MariusZerni/project-2/README.md

       .catch(error => console.error(error))
   }
 ```
-We're using Bulma library to display it
+We used Bulma library to display it.
 ```js
 import React from  'react'
 const Pagination = ({ totalPages, handleClick, handlePreviousClick, handleNextClick, page }) => {